 1. Restricted or Prohibited Items:

 Different countries have specific rules and regulations that deal with the items that can be imported.
-Therefore, some products may be restricted or prohibited due to safety, health, or legal reasons.
+Therefore, some products may be restricted or prohibited for safety, health, or legal reasons.
 If you inadvertently ship a restricted item, customs may return it.
 Thus, you’ll need to find an appropriate solution for your customer.

 1. Failed Quality or Safety Inspections: